 The second part of the article, which will be released at a later date, will then seek to briefly explore the political and religious system and military affairs of the Sultanate and discuss the major events of its seventeen years of existence and the events leading up and the subsequent aftermath of its fall.

 Note: Great scholarly works have been written on this topic, all the information presented in this article will be drawn from these sources.
 Although, the author will certainly voice his own opinions from time to time.
 This article in no way claims to contribute original research to extant scholarship.
-The purpose of this article is merely to give a relatively obscure, but nonetheless fascinating piece of Islamic and Chinese history some of the spotlights it actually deserves.
+The purpose of this article is merely to give a relatively obscure, but nonetheless fascinating piece of Islamic and Chinese history some spotlights it actually deserves.

 Islam in Yunnan

 According to the Islamic Association of China, Islam was first spread to China Proper during the Tang Dynasty (618-907) in 651, through an emissary sent by Caliph Uthman Ibn Affan (RA) (中国的伊斯兰教).
 He extended the well wishes of Caliph Uthman (RA) and described Arabia and the wonders of Islam to the Gaozong Emperor and, through this gesture, constructed a solid foundation for trade both in ideas and goods between Tang China and the Arab Empire (Yang 3).
 According to the oral history of the Muslim Chinese, Islam was spread to China by Sa’d ibn Abi Waqqas (RA).
 It is said that the Huaisheng Mosque 懷聖寺 in Guangzhou was founded by him as well (Yang 6).
 In the Tang, Song and subsequent Yuan period, merchants from the Islamic world visited China in great numbers.
 By sea, Muslim merchants would flock to coastal cities such as Guangzhou.
-By land, Caravans would pass through the steppes of Central Asia, cross the Gobi desert until they reached the green pastures of Lingzhou 靈州, Lanzhou 蘭州 or Xiaoguan 蕭關 (present day Guyuan 固原).
+By land, Caravans would pass through the steppes of Central Asia, cross the Taklamakan Desert until they reached the green pastures of Lingzhou 靈州, Lanzhou 蘭州 or Xiaoguan 蕭關 (present day Guyuan 固原).
 After washing off the dust from their arduous trek, they would proceed onto the great cities of Chang’an or Luoyang (Yang 4).

 The Muslims present in China during the Tang and Song Dynasty (960-1279) were usually centred around important trade hubs, but did not enter the countrysides and rural areas (Yang 7).
 This changed during the Yuan Dynasty (1271-1368).
 Not only was the Silk Road reinvigorated under the Pax Mongolica, the Mongols also relocated many Central Asian, Arab and Iranian craftsmen, soldiers and intellectuals to China.
 The Mongols were a distinct minority in each of the lands they conquered, so they needed help.
-They prefered to employ foreigners in each of the conquered lands, since they lacked local political ties, and were therefore loyal to the Mongols (Allsen 5).
+They preferred to employ foreigners in each of the conquered lands, since they lacked local political ties, and were therefore loyal to the Mongols (Allsen 5).

-When the Mongols annexxed the Kingdom of Dali in 1253 (later known as the province of Yunnan), they deemed the Yunnanese and Chinese too untrustworthy to administer the province.
+When the Mongols annexed the Kingdom of Dali in 1253 (later known as the province of Yunnan), they deemed the Yunnanese and Chinese too untrustworthy to administer the province.
 As such, they brought Muslim administrators to govern Yunnan.
 Muslim Governor-General Sayyid Ajall Shams-al-Din Omar al-Bukhari was put in charge of Yunnan after which the province began to develop as “one of China’s centres of Islam” (Atwill, Islam in the World of Yunnan 12).
 Sayyid Ajall is credited with bringing Islam as well as Confucianism to Yunnan.
 Under his governance, Sayyid Ajall constructed at least two to a dozen mosques in Shanchan 鄯闡 (present day Kunming, provincial capital of Yunnan), he permitted Islamic education and sanctioned the open practise of Islam.
 He was a legitimising force for Islam in Yunnan (Yang 8; Atwill, The Chinese Sultanate 35).
 The Hui still recognise him for his ideal leadership qualities.

 During the Ming conquest of the Yuan Dynasty, more Muslim soldiers came to Yunnan under the Muslim generals Lan Yu 藍玉 (died 1393) and Mu Ying 沐英 (1345-1392).
 During the Ming dynasty, the Islamic community enjoyed a steady period of growth in China.
 To illustrate, in 1392, Sai Hazhi 赛哈智, the seventh generation descendant of Sayyid Ajall, heralded the Imperial decree by the Hongwu Emperor to safeguard the religious customs and the way-of-life of the Islamic community (Yang 9).
 Muslim Yunnanese even reached prominent statuses in the Imperial apparatus, with Kunming born Zheng He 鄭和 (1371-1433), the famous explorer who visited dozens of Asian and African nations in his voyages, reaching the highest rank.
 Even during the Qing Dynasty, Muslim soldiers were sent to Yunnan to quell indigenous uprisings (Notar 67).
 Evidently, Muslims have been a constant in Yunnan ever since the Yuan Dynasty.
 These Yunnanese Muslims became known as the Hui 回 (the same name other Muslim Chinese identify with).